 53% of the cases happened because a child was forgotten inside the car.
 29% because the child was playing around an unattended vehicle.
 17% because the child was left inside the car intentionally.
 And 1% due to unknown reasons.

 If you’re rolling your eyes after reading the statistics above, you should know that similar cases have happened even to great parents too.

-What is very hard to swallow, is the fact that there are “parents” out there who leave a child intentionally inside a hot car, knowing very well the risks and going ahead taking their child’s life.
+What is very hard to swallow, is that there are “parents” out there who leave a child intentionally inside a hot car.
+Knowing very well the risks and going ahead taking their child’s life.
 Unfortunately, there are many horrific stories you can read about here.
 In the meantime, here are some tips to prevent deaths due to hot weather.